mmaker/spfs/draft-orru-zkproof-fiat-shamir.md

 # Introduction

-A stateful hash objects can absorb inputs incrementally and squeeze variable-length unpredictable messages.
+A stateful hash object (SHO) can absorb inputs incrementally and squeeze variable-length unpredictable messages.
 On a high level, it consists of three main components:

 - A label.